Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Usage Notes ============ /////

-- SETTINGS: Check setting (cog) tab ever time when setting up any new Char sheet for all players, and select correct options for your game.
+- Settings: Check setting (cog) tab ever time when setting up any new Char sheet for all players, and select correct options for your game.
 - Wounds: ensure correct Race and Hardy level are chosen.
 Wounds are subtracted by adding damage, and given back by subtracting it.
 Wounds can not exceed Max Wounds limit.
-- Advantage Field applied to Attacks and appropriate Combat Skills (Cool & Dodge) automatically, and shows i the roll result.
+- Advantage Field applied to Attacks and appropriate Combat Skills (Cool & Dodge) automatically, and shows in the roll template output.
-- For an advanced Skill you must select the taken checkbox in order for target to be above 0.
+- For an advanced Skill you must select the taken checkbox in order for target to go above 0.
 - Adv fields add advance point to skills, this value are automatically added to the roll target as SKILL.
 - Weapons/Spells Mod fields, allow players to pre-populate the roll modifier popup box and is only avialble with .
 - Weapons/Spells Target fields, display the final roll target including all variables calculated by the sheet at that momment, e.g. CHAR + SKILL + MOD + ADVANTAGE - CONDITIONS.